drperstry/PicSteg/README.md

 Hide data in a Collection of Pictures with reversable function even after shuffling the new collection

 Check "PicSteg.py -h"
-"Make sure to check all images before using, this script doesn't check for correctness of user image"
+"Make sure to check all images before using, this script doesn't check for correctness of input img"

 usage: